Learn more about us below!

 Get to Know the Classroom Team

 Brian started the Gompers Grows project as a way to share the transformative experience of gardening and growing.
-He currently works for the University of Wisconsin in the Urban and Regional Food Systems Program and as an assistant educational manager for ROOTED.
+He currently works for ROOTED as an assistant educational manager.
 In his free time he manages a small urban farm called EMERSON URBAN PRODUCE.

 Thi graduated from UW-Madison with a B.S. in Horticulture and Environmental Studies.
 She is a former President of the Horticulture Society at UW-Madison and a former Student Director of Horticulture and Community at Allen Centennial Gardens.
 Thi has been involved with the Gompers Grows project since 2017 as the Lead Horticulture Student Teacher.